jsolly/awesome-django-blog/README.md

     - 🍴 Fork this repo!

 - **Option 2**
-    - 👯 Clone this repo to your local machine using `https://github.com/jsolly/blogthedata.git`
+    - 👯 Clone to your local machine using `https://github.com/jsolly/blogthedata.git`

 ### Step 2